MileHacker Logo

 Connectivity & Language

-• Local SIM cards from China Mobile, Unicom, or Telecom at official stores with passport.
+• Local SIM cards from China Mobile, Unicom, or Telecom at legitimate stores with passport.
 Consider Airalo eSIMs for digital convenience.

 • Wi-Fi in hotels, restaurants; many public networks need a Chinese phone number.
 A reliable alternative: Solis Wi-Fi devices.

 • Mandarin is primary.
-English proficiency is low in Fushun.
+Proficiency in english is minimal in Fushun.
 Offline translation apps (Google/Baidu Translate) or Rosetta Stone for language learning are helpful.

 Local Services & Phrases